Bell P-63 Kingcobra: Soviet Union

+P-63s were allegedly supplied to the Soviet Union only on the condition that they be reserved for future operations against Japanese forces, under a 1943 agreement with the US.
+As such, all P-63 units were supposedly based in the Soviet Far East.
+However, according to anecdotal accounts, from both Soviet and German sources, some P-63s saw service against the Luftwaffe.
+A Soviet pilot who served under A. I. Pokryshkin, reported that the entire 4th Guards Fighter Aviation Regiment (4 GvIAP) secretly converted to P-63s in 1944.
+Stuka pilot Hans Rudel stated in his memoirs that, over the Courland pocket, in early 1945, he and other German pilots had often encountered "American types of aircraft, especially Airacobras, Kingcobras and Bostons"..
+One account states they were in action at Königsberg, in Poland and in the final assault on Berlin.
+There are German reports of P-63s shot down by both fighters and flak.
+Nevertheless, official Soviet records do not record P-63s being used in Europe.

 The Soviets developed successful group aerial fighting tactics for the Bell fighters and scored a surprising number of aerial victories over a variety of German aircraft.
 Low ceilings, short missions, good radios, a sealed and warm cockpit and ruggedness contributed to their effectiveness.
 To pilots who had once flown the tricky Polikarpov I-16, the aerodynamic quirks of the mid-engined aircraft were unimportant.
 In the Far East, P-63 and P-39 aircraft were used in the Soviet invasion of Manchukuo and northern Korea.
 In the Pacific theatre, the Kingcobras flew escort, close air support and ground attack missions.
 The Soviet P-63s achieved their first air victory on 15 August 1945, when Lejtenant I. F. Miroshnichenko from 17th IAP/190 IAD, shot down a Nakajima Ki-43 Hayabusa IJAAS fighter off the coast of North Korea.

-Sufficient aircraft continued in use after the war for them to be given the NATO reporting name of Fred.
+Sufficient aircraft continued in use after World War II for them to be given the western reporting name of "Fred".
 By 9 May 1945, operational units still had 1,148 Kingcobras on strength.
 On 8 October 1950, two USAF F-80Cs from the 49th Fighter Group breached the USSR's border and attacked Sukhaya Rechka airfield 31 km south-west of Vladivostok and 100 km from the Soviet-Korean border, making two strafing runs before returning to their home base.
 Soviet sources say the attack was intentional, but the pilots claimed it was a result of a navigational error.
 The airfield belonged to the Air Forces of the Pacific Fleet (VVS TOF), but it was occupied by the 821st Fighter Aviation Regiment (821 IAP) of the 190th Fighter Aviation Division (190 IAD).
 Mostly aircraft of the 1st Squadron of 821 IAP were hit with 12 P-63s damaged, one P-63 burned to the ground while the other damaged aircraft were able to be repaired.
 There were no human losses.